 Inspection Procedures: Repair (or note) if: Out-of-Service if: c.
 Outriggers Inspect body outriggers and hardware for condition and securement.
 Any OEM-installed outrigger is missing, or body outrigger is cracked or has loose or missing hardware. d.
 Braces Inspect for condition and securement of all chassis and body braces.
 There are any minor cracks in bracing underneath the body.
 Any bumper brace is broken, cracked or missing. e.
 Skirts Inspect body skirts (and luggage compartments, if equipped) for securement and condition.
 Body skirt, skirt brace or luggage compartment has minor cracks, broken sheet metal or mounting points.
 Luggage compartment door-latch, hinge or lock is sticking, damaged or malfunctioning. f.
-Mud Flaps Inspect for required mud flaps and splash shielding on buses with skirt-mounted A/C condensers.
+Mud Flaps If equipped, inspect mud flaps according to manufacturer's specifications.
 Any mud flap is missing.
 Any mud flap is loose or damaged and may detach while bus is in route. g.
-Frame Rails Inspect condition of chassis frame rails, cross There is any crack in either frame rail or any cross-member. members and all hardware attachment points.
+Frame Rails Inspect condition of chassis frame rails, cross members and all hardware attachment points.
+There is any crack in either frame rail or any cross-member. attaoriment points.
 There is any loose or missing rivet or other fastener securing a cross-member to the frame.